somya1212/flowerSpecies-Classifier/README.md

 # flowerSpecies-Classifier
-In this project, I developed for an image classifier with PyTorch, and then converted into a command line applications:

-The image classifier is used to recognize different species of flowers.
-The Dataset contains 102 flower categories.

-Command line applications train.py and predict.py
-For command line applications there is an option to select either Alexnet or VGG13 models.
+AI algorithms will be incorporated into more and more everyday applications.
+For example, we might want to include an image classifier in a smart phone app.
+To do this, we would use a deep learning model trained on hundreds of thousands of images as part of the overall application architecture.
+A large part of software development in the future will be using these types of models as common parts of applications.

+In this project, I'll train an image classifier to recognize different species of flowers.
+You can imagine using something like this in a phone app that tells you the name of the flower your camera is looking at.
+In practice I would train this classifier, then export it for use in our application.
+I'll be using this dataset(http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) of 102 flower categories.

+The project is broken down into multiple steps:

+Load and preprocess the image dataset
+Train the image classifier on your dataset
+Use the trained classifier to predict image content
 ## Following arguments are mandatory or optional for train.py

 - 'data_dir'.
 'Provide data directory.
 Mandatory argument', type = str